chinmay0301/chinmay0301.github.io/index.md

 #### Updates

+* Feb.
+2019: Submitted a paper on "Compressive Phase Retrieval under Poisson noise" with P. Khirwadkar and A. Rajwade  to **ICIP 2019**
 * Sep.
 2018: C. Talegaonkar and A. Rajwade* "Performance Bounds for Tractable Poisson Denoisers with Principled Parameter Tuning"*, accepted to **GlobalSIP 2018** for oral presentation
 * Jul.
 2018: Successfully completed an Internship at NVidia, Bangalore